MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-cannot-encrypt-issues.md

 The security descriptor of the BitLocker Drive Encryption service (BDESvc) has an incorrect entry.
 Instead of NT AUTHORITY\Authenticated Users, the security descriptor uses NT AUTHORITY\INTERACTIVE.

-To verify the presence of this issue, follow these steps:
+To verify that this issue has occurred, follow these steps:

 1. On an affected computer, open an elevated Command Prompt window and an elevated Powershell window.